-If you are interested in purchasing the film for private use, please select from the options below.
-We have a 60 minute cut & an 83 minute cut available.
+If you are interested in purchasing the film for private INDIVIDUAL use, please select from the options below.
+We have a 60 minute version & an 83 minute version available.
 Both are available on DVD as well as for online streaming via Vimeo.

 A group of teenagers board a bus for West Virginia, leaving the streets of Washington, DC to participate in an ambitious peace education program.
 For the first time in their lives Mark, Asha, Martha, and Corey play in mountain streams, sing under the stars, and confront the entrenched abuse, violence and neglect cycles of their past.
 But as they return to DC, each young person faces an unforgiving series of hurdles and roadblocks that challenge their efforts to build a better life.
 Through breathtaking visuals from street corners to mountaintops, Fly By Light is an intimate exploration of the chaotic, confusing, and emotional journey to rewrite a young person’s future.